grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

 }
 ```

-For more information on configuring Kubernetes service delivery and collecting
-metrics, refer to [discovery.kubernetes][] and [prometheus.scrape][].
+For more information on configuring Kubernetes service delivery and collecting metrics, refer to [discovery.kubernetes][] and [prometheus.scrape][].

 ## Collect metrics from custom targets

-{{< param "PRODUCT_NAME" >}} can be configured to collect metrics from a custom set of
-targets without the need for service discovery.
+You can configure {{< param "PRODUCT_NAME" >}} to collect metrics from a custom set of targets without the need for service discovery.

-To collect metrics from a custom set of targets, complete the following steps:
+To collect metrics from a custom set of targets, complete the following steps.

-1. Follow [Configure metrics delivery](#configure-metrics-delivery) to ensure collected metrics can be written somewhere.
+1. Follow [Configure metrics delivery][] to ensure collected metrics can be written somewhere.

 1. Add the following `prometheus.scrape` component to your configuration file: